KaoruKanon/auto-speedtest-public-code/README.md

 sudo python -m pip install --upgrade pip speedtest-cli
 ```
 if you use only ssh :
 You can't open browser, Python show an URL.
-Copy and paste to your current computer to connected with your google account for get a password asked by Python
+Copy and paste to your remote computer to connected with your google account for get a password asked by Python

 Place auto-speedtest.py and client_secret.json([see also](https://developers.google.com/api-client-library/python/guide/aaa_client_secrets)) inside the same folder.
 Run .py with IDE or Python Interpreter.
 Using every *t* time with [crontab](https://en.wikipedia.org/wiki/Cron) on linux system (Raspberry Pi)